sandhyashevatre/capstone-project/README.md

 - Secure Communication: All data transferred between the frontend and backend will be transmitted over secure, encrypted connections using HTTPS (SSL/TLS) protocols.
 - End-to-End Encryption: Sensitive information, such as user credentials and authentication tokens, will be encrypted before transmission, making it nearly impossible for unauthorized parties to intercept or decipher the data in transit.
 - These security measures, including JWT-based authentication and data encryption, will be implemented rigorously to safeguard user data and protect the integrity and security of the Wireless Inventory Number Management system.

+## Getting Started

+To get started with the Wireless Inventory Number Management system, follow these steps:
+1. Clone the repository.
+2. Set up the backend according to the provided instructions.
+3. Set up the frontend and configure the connection to the backend.
+4. Deploy the system as per the deployment instructions.

+## Contributing

+Contributions to this project are welcome.
+Please follow the contribution guidelines provided in the repository.